This article was originally contributed by Steve Walker

 by Brooks and Fahey.
 It is a college text that ranges from lay to highly technical.
 Great for looking up questions about diet, pain, illness, and muscle fatigue.

-Steve Walker swimming The English Channel
+Steve Walker swimming The English Channel - a diary

 July 17, 1996, Wednesday, 8:30pm